5 Tips for Presenting Accomplishments in Your Resume, Cover Letter

 Or

-By submitting this form, I agree that University of Arkansas Grantham may email, call and/or text me about education programs at the number provided including a wireless number, possibly utilizing automated dialing technology.
+By submitting this form or clicking the Google button, I'm providing my electronic signature and express written consent and agreement permitting UA Grantham to email me; if I provide a phone number, I agree UA Grantham may call and/or text me, possibly using an auto-dialer and/or an artificial or pre-recorded voice.
 Message and data rates may apply.
-Providing this consent is not required in order to enroll.
-If I live outside the U.S., I am giving consent to transfer my data to the U.S. I also agree to the terms in our privacy policy.
+Providing this consent is not required to enroll.
+If I live outside the US, I am giving consent to transfer my data to the US.
+I also agree to the terms in the privacy policy.